tariqulislaam/tic-tac-toe-v2/README.md

 ## Version 2.o

-- Fixed some bugs and issues
+- Fixed some bugs and issues.
-- Added more bugs to fix later..
+- Added more bugs to fix later.

 ## License